djm/table_rex/README.md

 ## Release package to Hex

-First, bump the semver version & write the changelog.
+First, bump the semver version & write the changelog, pushing that commit.

-Then, tag HEAD with the version:
+Then, tag HEAD with the version & push:

 ```bash
 git tag -a vx.x.x -m "vx.x.x"